libre-man/unix-opts/README.md

 Inspired by Haskell's `optparse-applicative` and Python's `argparse`.

+It is portable accross many implementations (10 and counting).

 ## Installation

 Copy files of this library in any place where ASDF can find them.
 Then you